Table of Contents

 • 6.
 Travel Insurance for Dubai

 As experienced travelers, we NEVER travel without insurance.
 Especially when traveling overseas, it’s crucial both in case of emergency and for peace of mind.
-Remember that your domestic insurance will not follow you abroad and in most cases, coverage ceases once you cross the border.
+Remember that your domestic insurance will not follow you abroad, and in most cases, coverage ceases once you cross the border.
 A friend of ours broke her arm on a hiking trip and had to obtain a transfer from the middle of nowhere, which starts at around $35K (and that’s before receiving treatment!)
 Thankfully, she had travel insurance and didn’t have to pay the outrageous hospital bills out-of-pocket.

 We love using Faye because they make it easy to customize the right insurance for our needs.
 Common features include things like lost or stolen luggage, flight cancellations, delays, emergency medical expenses, evacuations, and even the ability to “cancel for any reason.”
 If you have an issue, the claims process is super easy through their mobile app, so you won’t be hung out to dry (as with most providers that give you tons of hurdles to jump through).
 Faye is the best and we recommend them to everyone!